 In most cases, you can treat a tendon injury at home.
 To get the best results, start these steps right away:

 As soon as you are better, you can return to your activity, but take it easy for a while.
 Don't start at the same level as before your injury.
 Build back to your previous level slowly, and stop if it hurts.
 Warm up before you exercise, and do some gentle stretching afterward.
 After the activity, apply ice to prevent pain and swelling.

 If these steps don't help, your doctor may suggest physical therapy.
 If the injury is severe or long-lasting, your doctor may have you use a splint, brace, or cast to hold the tendon still.
-See a picture of a night brace used for an Achilles tendon injury.

 It may take weeks or months for a tendon injury to heal.
 Be patient, and stay with your treatment.
 If you start using the injured tendon too soon, it can lead to more damage.

 To keep from hurting your tendon again, you may need to make some long-term changes to your activities.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Personalized Tips for Managing Migraine

 - Do You Take Good Care of Your Eyes?